deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

 and Congestion Experienced (CE bit), and two bits in the TCP header: Congestion Window Reduced (CWR) and ECN Echo (ECE).

+Now ECN in ns-3 support two mode of ECN in detail.

+1. classic ECN
+Classic ECN refers to ECN protocol specified in RFC 3168, it only support ECN functionality for date packet.
 More information is available in RFC 3168: https://tools.ietf.org/html/rfc3168

+2. ECN++
+ECN++ adding ECN support on SYN, SYN/ACK, pure ACK, W probe, FIN, RST and Re-XMT.
+ECN++ can be used either classic ECN feedback or AccECN feedback.
+More information is available in ECN++ draft https://tools.ietf.org/html/draft-ietf-tcpm-generalized-ecn-02

 The following ECN states are declared in ``src/internet/model/tcp-socket.h``